peyoot/peyoot.github.io/docs/deyaio/meta-custom.md

 This recipe provide a reference to run your own systemd service

 ## recipes-core
+Only available in some specific branches.

 ### images
-recipes in this directory provide some feature images like dey-image-qtros
+recipes in this directory provide some feature images like dey-image-qtros.

 ## recipes-vpn